-Families are being supported via videoconferencing technology such as Zoom, Skype, FaceTime, or other methods of connecting with families via both video and audio.
-These families have usually been in remote areas or the military and, of course, had to have internet connection and appropriate devices such as a smart phone, laptop, or tablet.
-Given the COVID-19 pandemic during 2020-2021, it is realistic to expect there will be an increase in remote home visiting.
+In remote home visiting providers support families through video calls, telecommunication, or technology-augmented communication.
+Given the

+COVID-19 pandemic during 2020-2021, it is realistic to expect there will be an increase in remote home visiting.
 Furthermore, as the focus of home visiting shifts, in some cases, to coaching instead of direct service, remote visitation may become the preferred method of connecting with families.
-Given that substantial research on the effectiveness of remote home visiting is not now available, this text focuses on promoting quality in home visitations.
+While remote visiting is and will continue to be an important method of service delivery, this text focuses on in-home visitation.